Forecasting through the Rear-View Mirror: Data Revisions and Bond Return Predictability

 FRB of New York Staff Report No. 581

-Keywords: return predictability, real-time data, dynamic factor models
+Keywords: return predictability, real-time data, macroeconomic announcements, dynamic factor models

 JEL Classification: G10, G12working papers series